-Other than the known massive sulphide (Pyrrhotite, pyrite +/- chalcopyrite) occurrence located at the southeast portion of the historical PDL, claim no other significant mineralization is known to occur on the current PDL claim.
-However, the style of alteration of Marron volcanics with anomalous gold +/- silver at the Astro alteration zone (Minfile No 82ESW-190) is indicative of a low sulphidation epithermal gold environment.
+Other than the known massive sulphide (Pyrrhotite, pyrite +/- chalcopyrite) occurrence located at the southeast portion of the historical PDL, the only other known mineralization is found at the Astro alteration zone where anomalous values of gold silver and molybdenum occur associated with fine chalcedonic veining.
+The style of alteration and geochemistry at the Astro zone (Minfile No 82ESW-190) is indicative of a low sulphidation epithermal gold environment.